weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ## How Weave Scope is Deployed?

-There are two ways in which Weave Scope can be deployed: as a standalone configuration, or if you don't want to bother with the administration yourself, you can sign up for [Weave Cloud](https://cloud.weave.works).
+There are two ways in which Weave Scope can be deployed: as a standalone configuration, or if you don't want to bother with the administration yourself and also benefit from many other features, such as Prometheus Monitoring and Continuous Delivery, you can sign up for [Weave Cloud](https://cloud.weave.works).

 ### Weave Cloud